jcoreio/react-render-props-script-loader/README.md

 an easier to use dynamic script loader with a [render prop](https://reactjs.org/docs/render-props.html)

+This is useful if you want to wait to load the Google Maps API until the user navigates to a view that uses it.
+When you mount a `<ScriptLoader>` component, it will create the script tag you've requested.

+`<ScriptLoader>` doesn't load a given script URL more than once, even if there is a pre-existing `<script>` tag for that URL that it didn't create.
+If `src` prop changes, it will load that new URL.

 ## Version notes

 * supports React 15 or 16